oist/labcyte-rt-optimisation/README.md

 in libraries amplified separately.
 Only one amplification was successful.
 Analysis suggested that reaction efficiency reaches a maximum at 20 μM TSO.
 It also showed an obvious artefact at 20 μM TSO, where reaction efficiency was abnormally low.

+Barcode extraction was assessed by comparing TagDust 2 with a simple match of barcode sequence (no HMMs nor correction).
+For most of them, the concordance was very high.
+For a few of them, TagDust 2 detected more, probably thanks to error correction.
+These barcodes were not related to the artefact at 20 μM TSO.

 Explanation for the artefact was found later, but this experiment was not re-analysed (superseded by Experiemnt 2 anyway).